josbeir/cakephp-docs-md/docs/2/en/getting-started.md

 <p><?php echo h($post['Post']['body']); ?></p>
 ```

-Verify that this is working by trying the links at [Posts / index](posts/index.md) or
+Verify that this is working by trying the links at `/posts/index` or
-manually requesting a post by accessing [Posts / view / 1](posts/view/1.md).
+manually requesting a post by accessing `/posts/view/1`.

 ### Adding Posts